Bonner scores 15 as Sun beat Sky in Game 1 of WNBA semis - WHIZ News

 To beat the Chicago Sky in a five-game series, Miller believes you can’t be afraid to make a mess.

-DeWanna Bonner had 15 points and nine rebounds to lead the Sun to a 68-63 win over Sky in Game 1 of their WNBA semifinals series on Sunday night.
+DeWanna Bonner had 15 points and nine rebounds to lead the Sun to a 68-63 victory over Sky in Game 1 of their WNBA semifinals series on Sunday night.

 Jonquel Jones scored 12 points and also grabbed nine rebounds for the Sun, Alyssa Thomas had 12 points, 10 rebounds and seven assists, and Brionna Jones added 12 points.
 Jonquel Jones was 5 for 8 from the field and Brionna Jones shot 6 for 8.

-Note: This story has been corrected to show that the Sky, not the Sun, missed their final four shots.